j-reisons/calculated-risk/blog/docs.md

 The utility form is for specifying a utility function.
 This is done by writing a short [MathJS](https://mathjs.org/) script.
 The script should assign a $[1, +\infty] \to \mathbb{R}^+$ function to the "Utility(w)" variable.
-You will usually want this function to be monotonic and concave, but the calculator will not force you.
+You will usually want this function to be monotonic and concave, but the form will not force you.

 Some examples of input:
 ```